mortie/nbon/README.md

 }
 ```

-Opening the NBON in some text editor will show us something similar to this:
+Opening the SBON in some text editor will show us something similar to this:

 ```
 {name SBob age +8hobbies[Sbiking Sjogging ]children 2}